Well treatment and maintenance

 On this page:

-In order for your system to continue working properly and your water quality to remain safe for consumption, it is recommended you adopt a maintenance schedule.
-Oregon State University Extension Service has created a fact sheet to assist you in being a proper well steward.
+For well systems to continue working properly and water quality to remain safe for consumption, we recommend you adopt a maintenance schedule.

-Treatment options will depend on the type of contaminants in your well.
-Some problems may be easy to treat.
-For example, certain bacteria can sometimes be controlled by removing the source of the contamination, such as a dead mouse that fell into the well opening followed by shock chlorinating the well and pipes.
-More persistent types of bacteria may require continuous chlorination.
-Other types of contaminants may require more advanced treatments such as ion exchange or reverse osmosis.
+Treatment options range from removing the source of the contamination and shock chlorinating the well and pipes to more advanced treatments such as ion exchange or reverse osmosis.
 If water treatment is not an option, other options may include connecting to a new source, or constructing a new deeper well.